erdnaxe/kraby/docs/build_the_electronics.md

 that will have a better capacity over mass, thus being more dangerous.
 With the NiMH cells, we measured around 2 hours of autonomy using the robot.

-### Battery protection and connection
+!!!
+Danger "Battery protection and connection"

     For the battery, **you should use a fuse** and a switch in series and then connect onto the large battery connector of the power board.

 ### Powering the embedded computer